splaisan/GenomicConsensus/doc/VariantCallerFunctionalSpecification.rst

 Variant Caller Functional Specification
 =======================================

-Version 2.2
+Version 3.3

 Introduction
 ------------

-This document describes the interface, input/output, and performance characteristics of ``variantCaller.py``, a variant calling tool provided by the ``GenomicConsensus`` package.
+This document describes the interface, input/output, and performance characteristics of ``variantCaller``, a variant calling tool provided by the ``GenomicConsensus`` package.